 Schoolwide, Pittman is showing a similar trend as the State with students performing higher on SBAC in ELA than Math.
 While the State is showing 48% and 52% of students performing at the standard met or exceeded standard (regardless of grade level), Pittman shows an incremental increase from third grade (24%) to seventh grade (40%).
 Pitman also shows an overall decrease in the percentage of students at standard not met from 55% at third grade to 19% at eighth grade.
 A HUGE accomplishment at grades seven and eight as the percentage of students at standard not met (18%/19%) was lower than the state percentage at grades seven and eight (26%).
 This data brings us to the conclusion that the achievement gap is closing for student performance in ELA.
-It is recommended that Pittman continues with the refinement of our PLCs through training opportunities/extended collaboration time as well as refining our systems of interventions to ensure all students are successes through presentations, peer coaching, and/or lesson studies.
+It is recommended that Pittman continues with the refinement of our PLCs through training opportunities/extended collaboration time as well as refining our systems of interventions to ensure all students are successful.
+In addition, we need to expand on individual classroom/teacher successes through presentations, peer coaching, and/or lesson studies.